Updated · May 19, 2022

 (Source: Business Insider)

-In 2014, mobile comprised 11.6% of the $303 billion value of e-commerce sales in the U.S. Mcommerce vs. ecommerce statistics show that this share will have risen to 45% by 2020.
+In 2014, mobile comprised 11.6% of the $303 billion value of e-commerce sales in the US.
+Mcommerce vs. ecommerce statistics show that this share rose to 45% in 2020.
 Note that apart from the increased share, the overall pie will also be much larger – about $632 billion by some estimates.

 Mobile purchases tend to be higher for relatively cheap and low consideration products such as video games, movies, and digital content, and lower for more expensive categories such as computer hardware.
-An interesting feature of mobile vs. desktop usage stats is that mobile may be enabling the purchase of products that were previously less likely to be purchased online altogether, noting that eliminating the friction of buying on mobile (smaller screens, privacy concerns, etc.) is critical for retailers.
+An interesting feature of mobile vs. desktop usage stats is that mobile may be enabling the purchase of products that were previously less likely to be purchased online altogether.
+Eliminating the friction of buying on mobile (smaller screens, privacy concerns, etc.) is critical for retailers.

 40. Mobile users are 39% less likely to book a flight online.